Skip to content

 • Career Coach Assessment: Take a free 30- or 60-question assessment online at ECC’s Career Coach Website.

-• FOCUS 2: Use the Spartan access code to register for a free account through EECC’s FOCUS 2 Website.
-Then, take the “Work Interest Assessment,” which will give you a side-by-side comparison of how your theme codes link to careers.
+• FOCUS 2: Use the Spartan access code to register for a free account through ECC’s FOCUS 2 Website.
+Then, take the “Work Interest Assessment,” which will compare your theme codes to careers.

 • Career Assessment Package (CAP): Sign up to find your Holland Occupational Theme Codes and more.
-The Strong Interest Inventory assessment will rank your theme codes and compare you to people with similar themes in careers they enjoy.
+The Strong Interest Inventory ranks your theme codes and compares you to others with similar themes in enjoyable careers.
 Meet with a Career Development Specialist to help you interpret your results.

 How can ECC help you discover and use your Theme Codes?

-Meet one-on-one with a Career Development Specialist to guide you in identifying your Holland Occupational Theme Codes and/or review your assessment results.
+Meet with a Career Development Specialist to identify your Holland Theme Codes and review your assessment results.
 Knowing your top three theme codes will help you partner with your Specialist to:

 • Create your career vision